shivangbelwariar96/booknotes/system-design/system-design-interview/chapter18/README.md

+Here's a concise comparison between Redis Pub/Sub and Apache Kafka for message passing:

+**Redis Pub/Sub:**
+- **Simplicity:** Easy to set up and use for real-time messaging.
+- **Speed:** Very fast for basic publish-subscribe patterns, in-memory storage.
+- **Persistence:** No built-in persistence for messages; if no subscribers are online, messages are lost.
+- **Scalability:** Less suited for large-scale operations due to single-threaded nature (though Redis Cluster helps).
+- **Use Case:** Ideal for real-time updates in applications like chat systems or live feeds where message loss is acceptable.

+**Apache Kafka:**
+- **Robustness:** Designed for high throughput, fault-tolerance, and scalability.
+- **Persistence:** Messages are persisted to disk, allowing for replay and ensuring no message loss.
+- **Scalability:** Can handle millions of messages per second across multiple clusters.
+- **Complexity:** More complex to set up and manage, with a steeper learning curve.
+- **Use Case:** Great for scenarios requiring data pipelines, stream processing, event sourcing, and when data durability is crucial.

+**Key Differences:**
+- **Message Retention:** Kafka retains messages for a configurable period, while Redis does not retain messages after they're published if no subscribers are present.
+- **Scalability:** Kafka is built from the ground up for horizontal scalability across many servers; Redis, while scalable through clustering, doesn't match Kafka's distributed nature.
+- **Use Cases:** Redis is more suited for real-time applications where speed and simplicity are prioritized over data persistence.
+Kafka is preferred for big data applications, where data integrity, ordering, and processing are key.

+Choose Redis Pub/Sub if your application requires real-time data with simplicity and you can afford some message loss.
+Opt for Kafka if your use case demands scalability, data persistence, and complex data stream management.

 # Nearby Friends
 This chapter focuses on designing a scalable backend for an application which enables user to share their location and discover friends who are nearby.